cnsuhao/engine1/docs/Markdown/MainPage.md

 Near Term:
 - Updates to ensure no 3rd party software license compliance issues for certain commercial applications
 - C# interface support
-- More multi-platform/compiler compliance
-	- Currently only have MSVC and GCC compliance
-	- Add Clang, Ninja, other flavors of UNIX
 - Utilize external data configurations to pull the large verification data set

 Long Term: